Snow King Mountain's only ski-in, ski-out accommodations, and just 12 miles from Jackson Hole Mountain Resort.

 Jackson’s "Town Hill": Big Mountain Appeal

-Directly outside the doors of Snow King Hotel is historic Snow King Mountain.
+Ski-in, ski-out, Snow King Resort is located at the base of the historic Snow King Mountain.
 A hub of activity for locals and visitors alike, Snow King Mountain has the steepest north-facing FIS racecourse in the lower 48, making for challenging terrain even for the seasoned skier.
 Nothing to fear though, a majority of the lower mountain is rated for beginner and intermediate abilities.
 Add in a snow-tubing park, snow biking trails, an alpine cowboy coaster, and an ice-climbing wall, and you have a full-service winter wonderland for the whole family.
 Be sure to catch the World Championship Snowmobile Hill Climb each March.

 Jackson Hole Mountain Resort

 Ski 4,139 Vertical, Leg-burning Feet at Jackson Hole Mountain Resort